Trip Highlights

 Taktshang Goemba, Tigers Nest Monastery in Bhutan

-Explore Delhi and its colourful palaces, forts, and traditional street artisans
+Witness local artisans at work as you explore Delhi and its colourful palaces, forts, and traditional street artisans

 Day 15-16: Delhi, India